inemtsev/hugo_blog/content/posts/kotlin-dsl-by-example.md

 ### Let's dig deeper

 Armed with these patterns, let's build a more complete example.
-Our CI Pipeline, probably needs some stages and some triggers, so we can start with this structure:
+Our CI pipeline needs some stages and some triggers, so we can start with this structure:

 ```kotlin
 class Pipeline {